 - Fold puff pastry over meat and seal by dabbing a bit of water down the edge of one side.
 Place seam down and roll the log gently to seal.

-- Cut the log into whatever length you desire for your rolls, place the rolls seam down on a baking sheet lined with parchment paper, and brush them with the lightly beaten egg yolk.1 egg yolk, lightly beaten
+- Cut the log into three 2 inch rolls or whatever length you desire for your rolls, place the rolls seam down on a baking sheet lined with parchment paper, and brush them with the lightly beaten egg yolk.1 egg yolk, lightly beaten

-- Bake until the pastry is browned and the meat is cooked, about 30-40 minutes.
+- Bake until the pastry is browned and the meat is cooked, about 30 to 40 minutes.